 You already know that not all coverage levels are created equal, but until you go out and see what’s available, you will never know whether or not you’re getting the best deal for the amount of coverage you want.

-4. Ask About Discounts: Are you a straight-A student?
+Are you a straight-A student?
 Active duty in the military?
 An AAA member?
 You might be eligible for a discount on your insurance premium.
-But here’s the catch: different companies offer different sorts of incentives, so you’ll definitely want to shop around and ask the insurance agents about these discounts.
+But here’s the catch: different companies offer different sorts of incentives, so you’ll want to shop around and ask the insurance agents about these discounts.